halfflat/arblang-draft/outline/arblang-proposal.md

 Arblang is a language for defining the dynamics and effects of Arbor 'mechanisms'.
 A mechanism is a stateful process whose evolution over time is governed by a system of ODEs and by responses to external events, and which in turn acts upon the cellular state to which the mechanism is applied.

+The arblang language is constrained so that every evolution and effect can be interpreted _symbolically_ as closed form expressions.
+This is to permit the automatic analysis of these expressions for the purposes of determining a priori analytic solutions or appropriate ODE approximation techniques, and to automatically determine, for example, time derivatives of effect values through symbolic or automatic differentiation.
+Consequently common programming constructs such as unbounded iteration or recursion are precluded.

+Arblang nonetheless can also be interpreted in a purely numerical fashion in other contexts.

 ## Mechanism semantics

 A mechanism can be one of a number of different _classes_ of mechanism, where each class determines the sort of cell interactions that the mechanism performs.
-The classes are pre-defined, but are open ended, in the sense that further extensions to Arbor may admit new mechanism classes.
-The basic set of classes are described as follows.
+The classes are pre-defined, but are open ended, in that further extensions to Arbor may admit new mechanism classes.
+The basic set of classes are described as follows:

 * _Density mechanisms_ describe processes with spatial extent, and their effects are described in terms of current densities and molar fluxes of ionic and nonionic species.
 They do not receive events.